-- An interest in mental health, neurological disease, neurosciences, psychiatry and general medical sciences - An interest in higher education and in particular an understanding of the University of Oxford, and its goals in teaching and research - Demonstrable ability to show highly nuanced sensitive and good judgement when working with key internal and external stakeholders
+- A proven interest in medical sciences. - An interest in higher education and in particular an understanding of the University of Oxford, and its goals in teaching and research. - Demonstrable ability to show highly nuanced sensitive and good judgement when working with key internal and external stakeholders.